SetuHQ/account-aggregator-sample-app/README.md

 This is a sample PFM app using Setu's AA sandbox.

-We deployed the Express server to Heroku - https://demo-pfm.herokuapp.com

 Sample has been published to Expo, you can find it here - https://expo.dev/@aditya67/account-aggregator-pfm

 ## Steps to test the demo